Referencing is the method we use to acknowledge the work of other authors.

 Plagiarism: taking the work of others, such as words, graphs, data, or images and passing this off as your own by failing to acknowledge the original source.

 Reference list: a comprehensive list of references at the end of your work relating directly to the sources that you cited.

-If you've studied at UWS before you may be used to our previous referencing style UWS Harvard.
-Please note that from the beginning of Academic Year 2021 - 2022 UWS Harvard should no longer be used.
+If you have studied at UWS before you may be used to our previous referencing style - UWS Harvard.
+From the beginning of Academic Year 2021 - 2022 UWS Harvard should no longer be used.
 CTR Harvard is now the accepted referencing style.